chef/chef-web-docs/content/windows.md

 ### Windows Compatible Resources

-The most popular core resources in Chef Infra Client work the same way in Microsoft Windows as they do on any UNIX or Linux-based platform.
+The most popular core resources in Chef Infra Client work the same way in Windows as they do on any UNIX or Linux-based platform.

 - [cookbook_file](/resources/cookbook_file/)
 - [directory](/resources/directory/)